microsoft/FluidFramework/tools/bundle-size-tools/README.md

 The buddy build will then determine the main commit that this PR was branched off of, using that commit as the "baseline" commit.
 If the main CI build has already created the `bundle-analysis-reports` artifact, the pull request buddy build will run bundle buddy and report the result as a comment in the pull request.

-If the artifacts are not available for the baseline commit, the buddy build adds an Azure Devops build tag with the format `bundle-buddy-pending-<commitHash>` so that a later process can add the bundle analysis comment to this PR when the baseline artifacts are ready.
+If the artifacts are not available for the baseline commit, the buddy build adds an Azure Devops build tag with the format `bundle-size-tools-pending-<commitHash>` so that a later process can add the bundle analysis comment to this PR when the baseline artifacts are ready.

 ## Build runs main CI completes to update pull requests pending baseline stats

-There is a separate build pipeline that runs after each successful main build and looks for all buddy builds with the `bundle-buddy-pending-<commitHash>` corresponding to the `<commitHash>` of the main build.
-This build process will then run Bundle buddy on all these PRs and post a comment.
+There is a separate build pipeline that runs after each successful main build and looks for all buddy builds with the `bundle-size-tools-pending-<commitHash>` corresponding to the `<commitHash>` of the main build.
+This build process will then run bundle-size-tools on all these PRs and post a comment.

 ## Bundle metrics considered